InlandRevenue/Gateway_Services-Communication/Service - Notifications/README.md

 The Notifications service delivers read-only notifications to software platforms, with the necessary metadata to describe an underlying event.
 The receiver of the notification will decide if further information and/or action is needed to respond to the notification.

-There are 5 general types of notification:
+There are 5 general categories of notification:
 * Events - notification about significant events that have occurred.
 * Reminders - reminder of future events.
 * Request for information - requests from us for information, typically the uploading of a document of a specific type.
 * Errors - something that is not correct.
 * Action required - something that needs to be done.

 The [Document service](../Service%20-%20Document/) can be used to retrieve, submit or update documents associated to a notification.